garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 4 Buffer and Query.md

     query.setGeometry(buffer);
     ```

-1. For each of the `FeatureLayer` objects in the operational layers of the `MapView`'s map, call `selectFeaturesAsync(QueryParameters, FeatureLayer.SelectionMode)`.
+1. For each of the `FeatureLayer` objects in the operational layers of the `SceneView`'s scene or the `MapView`'s map, call `selectFeaturesAsync(QueryParameters, FeatureLayer.SelectionMode)`.
 Use `FeatureLayer.SelectionMode.NEW` to do a new selection, as opposed to adding to or removing from the current selection.
 Add this code after instantiating the query object and setting its geometry:

     ```
     LayerList operationalLayers = mapView.getMap().getOperationalLayers();